Financial Aid Policies

 What happens if students do not repay?

-If a student does not pay funds owed to the college, the student's records will be placed on financial hold.
-This means the student will not be permitted to register for classes or receive transcripts until the balance is paid in full.
+If a student does not pay funds owed to the college, the student's records will be placed on hold.
+This means the student will not be permitted to register for classes and are subject to SCC Student Account past due balance policies.

 What if the student is eligible for additional funds?